Uranium City: History

 In 1949, athabascaite was discovered by S. Kaiman while he was researching radioactive materials around Lake Athabasca near Uranium City.

 In 1952, the provincial government decided to establish a community to service the mines in the Beaverlodge uranium area developed by Eldorado Mining and Refining, a federal crown corporation.
 In 1954, the local newspaper, The Uranium Times, noted that 52 mines were operating and 12 open-pit mines were next to Beaverlodge Lake.
 Initially, most of the residences in Uranium City were simply tents.

 Some of the mines operating in the area included the Gunnar Mine, the Lorado Mine, and the Fay-Ace-Verna Mine in Eldorado, Saskatchewan.

 Two options were considered for communities in the region: small communities near the mine site or larger more centralized communities with adequate services.
 Not wanting to replicate some of the problems associated with small mining towns at the time in Northern Ontario, the government pushed for the second option and modelled Uranium City after the community of Arvida, Quebec.
 In 1956, the provincial government passed the Municipal Corporation of Uranium City and District Act, creating a unique, chartered "district" with authority over education, health, and welfare.

 The population of Uranium City started to grow significantly only once Eldorado Resources made a deliberate initiative in 1960 to see staff housed in Uranium City instead of the Eldorado campsite.

 After reaching a population of 2,507 in 1981, the closure of the mines in 1982 led to economic collapse, with most residents of the community leaving.
 The Uranium City Act was repealed on 1 October 1983, reducing the community to an unincorporated "northern settlement".
 The local hospital closed in the spring of 2003.
 Its population in 2016 was 73, including a number of Métis and First Nations people.
+The town is considered a uranium boomtown due to the rapid increase in population during the mining period and substantial depopulation that followed.